42ip/SenseWeather/README.md

-# weatherApp
+# SenseWeather

-A new Flutter project.
+A basic weather app